Church of Aphrodite: Beliefs and practices

-The central concept in Botkin's metaphysics is Love, which he defines not as an emotion but "energy", which engenders all being.
+The central concept in Botkin's metaphysics is Love, which he defines not as an emotion but as "energy", which engenders all being.
 The only “inexhaustible Generator of Love—its Prime Source and Ultimate Object—is the Supreme Deity and Creator.”
 According to Botkin, the Deity is Creator by the very reason it radiates love, which creates the cosmos.
 The process of this emanation is “an organic one,” and therefore “the cosmos must be regarded as a fruit of the Divine Organism—not an arbitrarily created artifact.”
 This is why the Supreme Deity should be visualized “not as a Father God, but the Mother Goddess,” since “it is only the feminine organism which is capable of bearing fruit.”
 Since Botkin considered love an eternal flow, he based the hopes for the immortality of human beings with the fact that they were consciously capable of love towards each other and the Deity.
 "The Beyond" or "Paradise" is a place where evil – the antithesis of Love and its concomitants Beauty and Harmony – is absent.